gillmccabe/js_educational_app/README.md

 # Educational Web App

 A week-long group project created using JS, Google Maps, our own custom API and MongoDB.
-Our initial brief was to create an interactive educational app that display information in a fun and interesting way.
+Our initial brief was to create an interactive educational app that displays information in a fun and interesting way.

 From this brief we designed, planned and developed a web app which displays the spread of infectious diseases across the world over several centuries and provides the user with facts about each disease.